How Fleets Can Save Money: Complete Guide

 Jump To: Fleet Audits | Preventative Maintenance | Optimizing Route & Fuel Expenses | Toll Violations & Citations | Toll Management Solutions

-If you own, operate, or manage a trucking fleet, you're probably seeking ways to deal with spiraling.
-Fleet maintenance costs increased by 3.7% during the fourth quarter of 2021 and were 10% higher overall than the previous year, a significant burden for even the most fiscally sound business operations.
+If you own, operate, or manage a trucking fleet, you're probably seeking ways to cope with spiraling costs.
+Fleet maintenance costs have increased by 3.7% during the fourth quarter of 2021 and were 10% higher overall than the previous year, a significant burden for even the most financially resilient businesses.

 Escalating fuel prices are having an even more dramatic impact on fleet costs.
 Over two months in the spring of 2022, diesel prices jumped by an astounding $1.50 per gallon, reaching a national average of $5.62.
 Some areas saw the price exceed $6 per gallon.